Frequently Asked Questions¶

 If GraphScope seems to get stuck, the possible cause might be:

-In the session launching stage, the most cases are waiting for pods ready.
-The time consuming may be caused by a poor network connection during pulling image, or caused by the resources cannot meet the need to launch a session.
+In the session launching stage, the most cases are waiting for Pods ready.
+The time consuming may be caused by a poor network connection during pulling image, or by failing to acquire the requested resources to launch a session.